Ayuremi/md5/WORKLOG.md

 ### 2024/06/07
 Figured out that we messed up word storage.
 Rachel fixed it.
 In process of figure out why our algorithm messes up on "step 7."

+### 2024/06/08
+Found that the algorithim messes up with shifting.
+And started working on presentation.md

+### 2024/06/09
+Rachel fixed everything.
+I'm running test cases to make sure.
+Finishing presentation.md and video by tonight!

 Sources